“You can’t do that, you think you can, but you can’t.” – Marlin

 The thing that can connect these two needed attitudes of can and can’t, is a mentor, or more important, a set of mentors.
 Individuals that don’t know each other, but they know you.

-This is beyond a board of directors, who can help serve this purpose.
-They typically protect the business from the entrepreneur, not really the entrepreneur from themselves.
+This is beyond a board of directors, who can help serve this purpose, but they typically protect the business from the entrepreneur, not really the entrepreneur from themselves.

 Finding a mentor is not magical, likely doesn’t start with a google search, but with your ability to network and listen.
 Mentors sometimes happen by accident.
 They just click.
 Being open to help, using ears instead of mouth (impossible for most of us) is what builds a good mentor base.
 A form of confident humility.